 1. Talk to an Admissions Representative

-As a transfer student, they can also pull together all of the credits you’ve earned and help you get a clear picture of what will transfer and what you may have to fulfill before starting your ABSN coursework.
+As a transfer student, they can also pull together all your earned credits and help you understand what will transfer and what you may have to fulfill before starting your ABSN coursework.

 2. Make an Academic Plan

-According to a recent study, students who make an academic plan end up enrolling in an average of 2.68 more credit hours each term than students who don’t make a plan.
+According to an Education Advisory Board study, students who make an academic plan actually end up enrolling in an average of 2.68 more credit hours each term than students who don’t make a plan.